 In each one of us are good and bad traits — we have traits that are positive and traits that produce negative responses in others.
 Quite often the same characteristics can be both a plus and a minus, according to degree, and many positives carried to extremes become negatives.
 This has not been a comprehensive listing of all the weaknesses, but has covered some of the basic problem areas.
 Think about the positives and negatives:

-Sasha Sanguine’s great ability to carry on a colorful conversation whether on a trolleybus or in a CBLT group is a plus envied by others; but carried to extremes he is constantly talking, monopolizing, interrupting, and straying too far from the truth.
+Sasha Sanguine’s great ability to carry on a colorful conversation whether on a trolleybus or in a group is a plus envied by others; but carried to extremes he is constantly talking, monopolizing, interrupting, and straying too far from the truth.

 Misha Melancholy’s deep analytical thinking is a genius trait, much respected by those of lighter minds; yet carried to extremes, he becomes brooding and depressed.